Managing Autoscaling Volumes

 While a volume is autoscaling, Datafy manages it automatically - no manual intervention is needed for day-to-day operations.

 Datafy is designed to be as seamless as possible in the day-to-day management of your storage.
-However, there are a few things that behave diffferently for autoscaling volumes that you need to be aware of:
+However, there are a few things that behave differently for autoscaling volumes that you need to be aware of:

 Filesystem Mounting - On EC2 instances, autoscaling will not be enabled for volumes that do not follow the best practice of using the filesystem UUID in the relevant